Electronics notes/Various wireless notes

 - because they can be fairly small and hidden

-- (note that there are other, simpler tech for stores, e.g. 8.2MHZ EAS and 58 kHz acoustomagnetic)
+- (note that there are simpler and cheaper tech for anti-theft in stores, e.g. 8.2MHZ EAS and 58 kHz acoustomagnetic)

 - Access control (often used purely as tokens, i.e. one-factor security)